tomheaton/mcjty-website/www/docs/1.20/ep2.md

 The complex block is a block that has a block entity.
 The block entity is used to store one item and also to render a fancy effect.
 Let's first look at the block class.

+Remember our previous tutorial.
+There we talked about definitions and how there is only one of each type of Block in the game.
+That's why you cannot store any data in the block class because it is shared between all instances of the block.
+That's why we need a block entity.
+The block entity is created for each instance of the block in the world.
+This means that we can store data in the block entity and it will be unique for each instance.
+In addition block entities also allow us to perform certain actions every tick.
+With a block you can only do scheduled or random ticks.

 ### The block class